 The guide is intended for Masters, ship owners, Government authorities, insurance companies, and other interested parties involved in rescue-at-sea situations.
 It provides guidance on relevant legal provisions, on practical procedures to ensure the prompt disembarkation of rescued persons, and on measures to meet their specific needs, particularly in the case of refugees and asylum-seekers.

 Statistics compiled by the International Organization for Migration (IOM) put the number of maritime migrant arrivals in the Mediterranean in 2015 at more than one million people, with 3,760 people, including children, recorded dead or missing.
-By mid-April 2016, the figures for 2016 to date stood at more than 173,000 arrivals with more than 720 deaths recorded.
+While the number of arrivals has declined, the number of deaths reported is still significant.
+In 2017 (by mid November), more than 256,000 arrivals were recorded in the Mediterranean with more than 2,900 deaths/missing.

 There is a legal framework in place to make this a crime – the